TimWunderlich/MaterialChips/README.md

 ## Shortcomings

-When I created MaterialChips, my own use case was a simple tag cloud to be easily modified, so this library does not provide more elaborate functions you might find in other implementations of Material Design Chips, particularly:
+When I created MaterialChips, my own use case was a simple tag cloud to be easily modified and synced with a server, so this library does not provide more elaborate functions you might find in other implementations of Material Design Chips, particularly:

 * The layout (color, etc.) of the chips is not customizable
 * They are not expandable as opposed to the suggestion of the guidelines